 New restaurant concept at Hotel Walther

-Hotel Walther is welcoming the summer season 2019 with a new restaurant concept.
+Since last summer, the new restaurant concept.
 “La Trattoria” offers authentic Italian cuisine to hotel guests and other patrons.
 Homemade pasta creations to tempt the palate, pure italianità-style – all within a vibrant new restaurant setting designed by Interior Designer Virginia Maissen.

 Italy is synonymous with joie de vivre, Vespas and Moto- rinos.
 Dolce far niente, beaches, the seaside, Dolce & Gabbana.
 Stylish fashion and fast sports cars.
 We think of the magic of the Amalfi Coast, the exuberance of cinema classics by Federico Fellini, and last but not least, mouth-wateringly delicious Italian cuisine!
 The soul of Italy encapsulated in flavourful food and exquisite ingredients.
 Fresh basil, fragrant Sicilian blood oranges, aromatic Parma ham, balsamic vinegar, fresh truffles, pecorino, pesto, panzerotti.
 Taggiasca olives and burrata.
 Italian cuisine is based on simplicity and the quality of the ingredients (no more than three).
 This is the exact concept behind the Trattoria at Hotel Walther.
 Laid-back, vibrant, and authentic!
 We serve typical dishes that impress with their taste and skilful combinations – no frills, simply natural, and honest – all served within a stylish rustic ambience brimming with fond references to the Italian culture and way of life.

 Our Stüva has transformed into La Trattoria